natebarksdale/natebarksdale.github.io/src/content/blog/2025-03-24-doves-type.md

 Similarly, the quixotic commitment involved in the quite literal digital revival of Doves Type involves celebrating an artist's greatest work in a way that makes possible the exact thing (mechanical reproduction outside of his control) that Cobden-Sanderson worked so hard to avoid.

-It's a repeat of the lesson that first hit home with me in the story of Philadelphia's [Barnes Foundation](https://www.barnesfoundation.org), as told in the documentary [The Art of the Steal](<https://en.wikipedia.org/wiki/The_Art_of_the_Steal_(2009_film)>): The dead may have their say, but they can't have it for long.
+It's a repeat of the lesson that first hit home with me in the story of Philadelphia's [Barnes Foundation](https://www.barnesfoundation.org), as told in the documentary _[The Art of the Steal](<https://en.wikipedia.org/wiki/The_Art_of_the_Steal_(2009*film)>)*: The dead may have their say, but they can't have it for long.

 This past November, I had a chance to spend a few days in London with my eight-year-old son in tow.
 One night we rode the Tube out to Hammersmith and walked down to the bridge.
 We stood at the railing and watched the lights dance in the water below, and felt the structure shudder and sway as the buses went by, and imagined Cobden-Sanderson's seventy trips to that spot, to complete his great work.
 Then we walked a block to the Dove, the storied pub that gave the Doves Press its name, and then a few blocks south to catch a Fulham game at Craven Cottage.

-Early this year, when I set in earnest to resurrect my old blog and give it a new form, I thought a lot about the story of Doves Type, and about the other old technologies of printing that have metaphoric echoes in the age of Large Language Models.
-I decided to license the digital Doves Type for my own new efforts — fully aware that however horrified Cobden-Sanderson might have been about a steam-operated printing press, surely the idea of a Large Language model would have mortified him even more.
+Early this year, when I set in earnest to resurrect my old blog and give it a new form, I thought a lot about the story of Doves Type, and about the other old technologies of printing that have metaphoric echoes in the age of large language models.
+I decided to license the digital Doves Type for my own new efforts — fully aware that however horrified Cobden-Sanderson might have been about a steam-operated printing press, surely the idea of an LLM would have mortified him even more.

-(I even tried feeding Google's Notebook LM the text of Cobden-Sanderson's journal, and telling the AI to create a playable text game where I could visit Cobden-Sanderson in his office at the Doves Press to quiz him about his ideas.
+(I even tried feeding Google's [NotebookLM](https://notebooklm.google) the text of Cobden-Sanderson's journal, and telling the AI to create a playable text game where I could visit Cobden-Sanderson in his office at the Doves Press to quiz him about his ideas.
 Like so many AI things, it worked astonishingly well at first, before quickly collapsing into a pile of cliches and platitudes.
 I tried to coax the AI Cobden-Sanderson to go with me to take a swim in the Thames, but the game demurred, citing pollution.
 But yes, "he" was mortified while still being defensive of the amount of mechanical automation that _was_ OK.)

 But anyway, here we are, reading this in Doves Type (_except the italics_, of which there were none in the Doves Press output; I went with a size-matched Garamond for these.)
 There we have it: creation, destruction, loss, irony, and a question mark (this?) that looks so odd I spent no small amount of time trying to figure out where the computer had cut it off.